Emma Finch, head of development and commercial innovation, Waltham Forest Council

 Grahame Muir, CEO Arena UK & Europe, Arena Group

-Muir has guided Arena Group through the acquisition of Pennybanks to strengthen Arena interiors, and has helped to create Arena Hong Kong and RIM Scaffolding.
+Muir has helped to create Arena Hong Kong and RIM Scaffolding.
 He has also managed the development of Arena Ice, which now services over 25 ice rinks across the UK, turning over £3m.
 With Muir’s guidance, Arena Group has secured contracts with clients such as with Jockey Club, ATP, Wimbledon and PGA Championships, as well as overseeing the creative development of temporary event infrastructure and event venues.
 Muir’s notable achievements include supporting the brand amplification of BMW at the Wentworth and PGA Championship.